Clinical and Laboratory Features

 Diagnosis of Acute HCV Infection

 Diagnosing acute hepatitis C infection with certainty can be difficult, primarily because of the high proportion of asymptomatic cases, the absence of a reliable and specific IgM-based serologic test, and potential overlapping laboratory findings with acute and chronic hepatitis C infection (elevated ALT levels, positive serum HCV RNA, and anti-HCV antibodies).
-Acute hepatitis C can be diagnosed with a high level of certainty when the following three criteria are met: (1) the patient reports recent risk factors for acquiring HCV; (2) laboratory studies show positive HCV RNA levels, an elevated ALT level, and a positive HCV antibody test; and (3) laboratory studies obtained within the prior 12 months demonstrate negative HCV viremia, normal serum hepatic aminotransferase levels, and negative HCV antibodies (Figure 7).
+Acute hepatitis C can be diagnosed with a high level of certainty when the following three criteria are met: (1) the patient reports recent risk factors for acquiring HCV; (2) laboratory studies show positive HCV RNA levels, an elevated ALT level, and a positive HCV antibody test; and (3) laboratory studies obtained within the prior 12 months demonstrate negative HCV RNA or antibodies, normal serum hepatic aminotransferase levels, and negative HCV antibodies (Figure 7).
 In the clinical setting, however, most patients do not have a recent retrospective laboratory sample available for comparison.
-In the absence of historical data, several studies of acute HCV have relied on a stricter biochemical criterion of an ALT level greater than 10 or 20 times normal, along with the caveat that the investigators could not find an alternate explanation for the patient's liver disease[3,4,15].
+In the absence of historical data, several studies of acute HCV have relied on a stricter biochemical criterion of an ALT level greater than 10 or 20 times normal, along with the caveat that the investigators could not find an alternate explanation for the patient's liver disease[3,4,19].
 The presence of HCV RNA without detectable antibody response may also suggest acute hepatitis C, but, as previously noted, some individuals with chronic hepatitis C may never seroconvert.
-One author also suggested that a diagnosis of acute hepatitis C should be considered when HCV viral load fluctuates widely, as viral load generally remains relatively stable in patients with chronic hepatitis C.
+Other authors have suggested that a diagnosis of acute hepatitis C should be considered when HCV viral load fluctuates widely, as viral load generally remains relatively stable in patients with chronic hepatitis C[8,10].

 Treatment Recommendations for Acute HCV